 Subscribe to Folk Chain of Memory

-From the vantage of a Southern book collector & digital archivist, I write about what Donald Davidson called the “folk-chain,” that inherited memory linking us to a tradition that tells us who we are, where we are, where we belong, and what we live for.
+From the vantage of a Southern book collector and digital archivist, I write about what Donald Davidson called the "folk-chain," that inherited memory linking us to a tradition that tells us who we are, where we are, where we belong, what we live for.

 People